Throughout the year 2016 I have enjoyed reading Seattle bloggers’ perspectives of life in the city as portrayed through photos, sketches and writings.

 2017 Perspective: the Ship Canal in Seattle’s Life and History

-In 2015 David B. Williams wrote a book, Too High and Too Steep, about Seattle’s many regrading projects.
-In June 2017 a new book, Waterway, by David B. Williams and co-author Jennifer Ott of HistoryLink will tell the story of Seattle’s locks and ship canal.
+In 2017 a new book, Waterway, by David B. Williams and co-author Jennifer Ott of HistoryLink will tell the story of Seattle’s ship canal construction including the Locks and bridges.
 The book release is timed for the hundredth anniversary of the Lake Washington Ship Canal.

 I (Valarie) am participating in the ship canal centennial with the Making the Cut 100 group.
 Some of my blog writings in 2017 will be about this wonderful event.